Orange-OpenSource/fiware-cepheus/doc/cep/index.md

 ### NGSI endpoints

-Cepheus-CEP only supports the subset of NGSI standard operations it needs to communicate with other NGSI components.
+Cepheus-CEP only supports the subset of NGSI standard operations the CEP needs to communicate with other NGSI components.

 It can receive updates to Context Elements, mapped as incoming events, by two (non exclusive) methods :